 The refining margins shown above are compiled using data from third party databases, and as such may be subject to possible errors.

-The rules of thumb were reviewed in the first quarter of 2018, based on the then prevailing range of oil prices.
-They are intended to give directional indicators of the impact of changes in the trading environment on BP's 2018 full-year pre-tax results.
-These rules of thumb are approximate and based upon BP’s current portfolio.
+The rules of thumb were reviewed in the first quarter of 2020, based on the then prevailing range of oil and gas prices.
+They are intended to give directional indicators of the impact of changes in the trading environment on bp's 2020 full-year pre-tax results.
+These rules of thumb are approximate and based upon bp’s current portfolio.

-Please note that the relationship between oil prices and results is not necessarily linear across a wide range of oil prices.
+Please note that the relationship between prices and results is not necessarily linear across a wide range of oil and gas prices.
 Changes in margins, differentials, seasonal demand patterns, operational issues, and other factors including timing of acquisition and divestment activity, can also materially impact the results.